 A boat trip to Chrissi, Crete’s golden isle

 Golden by name, golden by nature.
 Chrissi takes its name from the colour of the shimmering sand on its beautiful beaches.
 Now add to that the experience of a tiny island of aquamarine water and colourful shells and the scent of cedar trees wafting through the air.
 There’s no question.
 If you take a day trip here, you’re in for a treat.

 Around nine nautical miles into the Libyan Sea from Ierapetra, on the south coast of Crete, Chrissi was inhabited in Minoan and Roman times.
 But its history is more closely linked with the fortunes of nature, not man.
-Submerged around 350,000 years ago, it boasts an abundance of fossilised shells as well as Europe’s largest natural Lebanon Cedar forest and more than 120 recorded species of migratory birds.
+Submerged around 350,000 years ago, it boasts an abundance of fossilised shells as well as Europe’s largest natural Lebanon cedar tree forest and more than 120 recorded species of migratory bird.
 Unsurprisingly, it is part of the Natura 2000 network, making it Europe’s southernmost protected environment.

 Boat trips from Crete to Chrissi island typically arrive on the quieter southern shore, from which you can easily explore the island.
 But let’s face it, first up you’ll be heading to one of those exotic beaches.

 Vougiou Mati Beach

 This is where the boat from Ierapetra drops you off, with a small rocky bay to your left and a long beach to your right.
 The beach is a good option for when you’re waiting for your return boat or when the northern beaches are wavy.

 Just a 10min walk to the north coast will bring you to the most popular (and photographed) beach on the island.
 Officially called Belegrina Beach, it takes its more common name from the incredible expanse of lustrous sand that greets you, extending right into the amazingly clear water.

 A small beach to the east of the cedar forest, with a salt marsh nearby that you can visit.
 The seabed isn’t as sandy here, so the beach is often quieter.